 This article will detail how checks are automatically numbered in R365.
 Unlike the Autonumbering feature, where prefixes can be updated and changed, Check Numbers do not include a prefix.
 Numbers are set on the Bank Account record that would be the source of funds for the check.
 Check Numbers can also be updated manually when creating Manual Payments, Bank Expenses or performing a Check Run.
-The following will review each scenario where Check Numbers are set or can be updated during the payment process.
+This article will review each scenario where Check Numbers are set (or can be updated) during the payment process.

 Bank Withdrawals and Manual Payments

 Check Numbering behaves the same way on both Bank Withdrawals and Manual Payments.
 Manually changing a Check Number on one of these records will not update the 'Next Check Number' field on the Bank Account record.
 As each record handles the numbering sequence the same, we will only examine the Bank Withdrawal:

 Here the Next Check Number in the sequence per the 'Next Check Number' field on the Bank Account record is Check Number 1.

 When the Bank Withdrawal is created, the 'Number' value will be automatically set with the 'Next Check Number'.
 In this example, the value is set to 1.

 Once the Bank Withdrawal is Approved, the 'Next Check Number' on the Bank Account record will be incremented by 1, with the value being set to 2.